open-telemetry/opentelemetry-specification/specification/trace/api.md

 Note that the OpenTelemetry project documents certain ["standard attributes"](semantic_conventions/README.md) that have prescribed semantic meanings.

+Note that [Samplers](sdk.md#sampler) can only consider information already present during span creation.
+Any changes done later, including new or changed attributes, cannot change their decisions.

 #### Add Events

 A `Span` MUST have the ability to add events.
 Events have a time associated